TG PGB: TG/GB series

 The GB series bombs are deployed by the People's Liberation Army Air Force (PLAAF).

 The GB500 bomb in PLAAF service is designated K/YGB500B.
-The predecessor, LS-500J (FT-2) is designated K/YGB500.
+The predecessor, LS-500J (LT-2) is designated K/YGB500.

 TD series

 At the Zhuhai Airshow 2012, Harbin Jiancheng Group also revealed Tiangang (天罡 (tiān gāng, Big Dipper)) series bombs, abbreviated as the TD series.
 TD series bombs can also be mounted with glide wings, which are denoted with the ER suffix.
 TD series are satellite-guided bombss, with options to fit panel wing-glider, similar to the roles and performance of the LS-6 series.